DuncanMays/axon-ECRG/README.md

 print(result)
 ```

-Replace 'localhost' with the IP address of the worker, and you can call functions on other computers on your network.
+Replace 'localhost' with the IP address of the remote host, and you can call functions on other computers on your network.

 ## Asyncio

-Axon RPC requests return an `AsyncResultHandle` that allow for concurrent code execution during a request and parallel execution of requests.
-The result of the call is obtained by calling `.join()`, for example:
+Axon RPC requests return an `AsyncResultHandle` that allows for concurrent code execution during a request and parallel execution of requests.
+The result of the RPC invocation is obtained by calling `.join()` on the handle, for example:

 ```
 from axon import client